New Zealand Warriors: Third year since grand final; third head coach – 2014

 In the First edition of the NRL Auckland Nines, The Warriors were favourites to win.
 They finished top of their pool winning all three games but lost the semi-final to eventual winners North Queensland Cowboys.
 The Warriors started the season two wins and two losses but in Round 5 after a 37–6 loss to Cronulla-Sutherland Sharks the club sacked head coach Matthew Elliott replacing him former Canberra Raiders player Andrew McFadden.
-Unfortunately the Warriors missed the playoffs for the 3rd season in a row after missing out on points difference to the Brisbane Broncos.
+The Warriors missed the playoffs for the 3rd season in a row after missing out on points difference to the Brisbane Broncos.
 Simon Mannering won his 4th Player of the year award, while David Fusitu'a won Rookie of the year.

 A year of McFadden; some success, then the losses mount – 2015

 The 2015 season marked 20 years since the Warriors first joined the Australian professional rugby league now known as the NRL.

 The Warriors were knocked out in the quarter-finals of the 2015 NRL Auckland Nines by eventual runners up Cronulla-Sutherland Sharks.

-Warriors ended the season with eight consecutive loses after Shaun Johnson broke his ankle while scoring a try against Manly-Warringah Sea Eagles in Round 20.
+Warriors ended the season with eight consecutive loses after Shaun Johnson broke his ankle while scoring a try against Manly Warringah Sea Eagles in Round 20.
 Ben Matulino was named club Player of the year with Tuimoala Lolohea named club Rookie of the year.